teemuvaal/rp-dashboard/README.md

 Need to do prover provider for user to avoid refetching user id on some pages.

+Need to fix the AI cleanup note function.

 ## Tech Stack

 - Next.js